 Make enough ice cream and you start to hear the same questions over and over.
-What's the best ice cream maker for someone on a budget?
-(This guy.)
+What's the best ice cream maker?
+(Depends what you're looking for.)
 What's the difference between gelato and ice cream?
 (It's complicated.)
 What's your favorite ice cream flavor?
 (Black sesame orange.)

 You also start to see the same bad advice repeated again and again.
 Advice that makes it all that much harder to convince home cooks that yes, homemade ice cream is absolutely worth making, and way easier than most people think.